Horndessence: $\Lambda$CDM Cosmology from Modified Gravity: Conclusions

 Horndessence as treated in this article was limited to a theory that preserves shift symmetry.
 This made it extremely predictive: the cosmic expansion history is that of $\Lambda$CDM by construction, but the gravitational strength for matter (cosmic growth of structure) and light (gravitational lensing) differ from general relativity.
 We have $\gm=\gl\ne G_{\rm Newton}$ so there is no gravitational slip, and Horndessence is a type of No Run Gravity so gravitational wave propagation is not affected.
 General relativity holds in the early universe.
 We exhibit the braiding evolution $\alb(a)$ and $\geff(a)$, as well as the observable cosmic structure growth rate $f\sigma_8(a)$, for the two models of no potential and linear potential.
 For the no potential model there are the same number of free parameters as in $\Lambda$CDM.

 The two simple, shift symmetric models, with no potential and linear potential, however cannot satisfy the ghost free and stability conditions at all times.
 We have outlined a way around this by using a more general (not shift symmetric) potential.
 One could also increase the complexity of the action by allowing a $K(X)$ term.
+(Note that there is some nice exploration of this in \cite{nesseris}, without a potential and assuming some $X(a)$ or $G_3(X)$.)
 We leave such extensions to future work, but do not expect them to change the key result that cosmic expansion behavior such as $\Lambda$CDM does not lead to simple functional parametrizations of action functions like $G_3(X)$.

 \acknowledgments

 I thank Stephen Appleby for helpful discussions.
 This work is supported in part by the Energetic Cosmos Laboratory and the U.S.\ Department of Energy, Office of Science, Office of High Energy Physics, under contract no.~DE-AC02-05CH11231.